inbravo/travel/october-2017/dhanaulti.md

 *	Soon took the left turn to the Dehradun road.
 No sign of any clear road, frequent gear change is ruining my ride

 ##  7:20 AM Bhagwanpur
+*	Usual traffic and bad roads, giving errie feelings.
+No one is interested in the joy of a man
+*	Relying on honkings and overtakes, slowly steering through this small town

 ##  7:40 AM Chhutmalpur

 ##  8:15 AM Mohand
-*	And the hills start, i took a pause, gulped some nuts to water and started my action camera
+*	And the hills start, i took a pause, gulped some nuts and started my action camera

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_084248.jpg)